bluezephyr/python-tdd/animals/README.md

 now fails.
 This is due to that the mock that we provided earlier on does not support the new actions that we now do in the `refresh` method.
 By adding an empty list as the return value of the `animals` call, the test will pass.

+## Test Four
+In the previous test we showed that animals in the database are fetched to the `MammalsSet` when we send the `refresh` message.
+At least this is true if there is one animal in the database.
+What we didn't check, though, was if the retrieved animal was in fact a mammal.
+We need to add that check.
+The question is how to do that.
+Who owns that information?
+We have decided that the returned information from the `refresh` call is a list of animal objects.
+We could add `is_mammal` method to that object and use that to check if we shall add the animal to the list of mammals in the `MammalsSet`.

+How would we write a test for that?
+We start by creating a new test case called `test_only_add_mammals_to_the_mammals_set`.
+In this test we want to add two animals to the database.
+One that is a mammal and one that isn't.